earthly/website/blog/_posts/2022-10-27-go-workspaces.md

 go 1.18
 ~~~

-But when we run `go mod tidy` to try to add are requirements we get an error.
+But when we run `go mod tidy` to try to add our requirements we get an error.

 ~~~{.bash caption=">_"}
 go mod tidy